linuxserver/docker-limnoria/README.md

 &nbsp;
 ## Application Setup

-The container will start without a config and will log the following instructions
+The container will start without a config on first run.
+You will need to run the following wizard command:

 `docker exec -it -w /config -u abc limnoria supybot-wizard`